Monthly Archives: February 2009

 What would it take to get me on Facebook?

-In a word: Trust.
 Nearly every week, I consider making a Facebook account.
 I get notices about events for which the full details are on Facebook.
 I hear stories about people connecting with old friends.
-My old students and old … Continue reading
+My old students and old friends are surprised that they are unable to find me.

 7 Comments